damianhakert/damianhakert.github.io/source/posts/2017-02-10-postmortem-of-database-outage-of-january-31.html.md

 enough available replication connections (as controlled by the `max_wal_senders` option).

-To resolve this the engineers decided to (at least for the time being) increase `max_wal_senders` from the default value of `3` to `32`.
-When applying the settings PostgreSQL refused to restart, claiming too many semaphores were being created.
-This can happen when for example `max_connections` is set too high.
+To resolve this our engineers decided to temporarily increase `max_wal_senders` from the default value of `3` to `32`.
+When applying the settings, PostgreSQL refused to restart, claiming too many semaphores were being created.
+This can happen when, for example, `max_connections` is set too high.
 In our case this was set to `8000`.
 Such a value is way too high, yet it had been applied almost a year ago and was working fine until that point.
 To resolve this the setting's value was reduced to `2000`, resulting in PostgreSQL restarting